JUANMIGUELLEONCUPUL/diapositivas/_posts/2016-07-06-why-slides.md

 ---
-title: Why WebJeda Slides?
+title: averxd
 layout: post
 permalink: /why/
 background: '#0a5'

 slides:
- - title: Why use webjeda slides?
+ - title: capitulo 10
    slide-data: Webjeda slides is built using revealjs.
 The idea is to keep all the slideshows in one place as posts.
 All your presentations can be accessed from one place!

  - title: Another reason to use webjeda slides